VWoerdings/Reinforcement_Learning_hex/README.md

 ## IterativeDeepening_TranspositionTables.py
 Similar to Experiment.py, but now the AIs have iterative deepening and transposition tables enabled.

+## ExtraImprovements.py
+Similar to Experiment.py, but now the AI use our own improved heuristic evaluation function.

 # Files that are needed to run the previous scripts
 ## HexBoard.py
 Contains a class that stores, computes and displays the hex board.